Amilka1/prework/README.md

 ## Notes

 I found getting started difficult as I doubted my ability to get this project done but once I started I found it really enjoyable.
+Honestly the hardest part was figuring out which file to upload to Github.